 In 2013, Hand in Hand pledged to “scale up job creation rapidly and effectively by co-operating with partners”.
 Then we got to work doing it.
 By the time we’re done, we aim to create 3.5 million jobs by partnering with governments and like-minded NGOs.
-Read on to find out who we’re working so far.
+Read on to find out who we’re working with so far.

 We’ve expanded into Samangan Province, Afghanistan, thanks to a US $1.16 million (€840,000) grant from the European Union (EU).
 Launched in February 2014, the partnership aims to create 5,400 small businesses and 8,100 sustainable jobs, benefiting some 56,700 family members.

 Johnson & Johnson Corporate Citizenship Trust

 The Johnson & Johnson Corporate Citizenship Trust backed our one-year Water Entrepreneurs pilot project, which works to harness social entrepreneurship to fight water scarcity in Kenya.
 It also funds our work in Afghanistan.

 Hand in Hand was approved as a Basic Partner of crowdsourcing pioneer Kiva in early-2014, and now qualifies for funding of up to US $400,000.
 Kiva users worldwide have been lending to Hand in Hand entrepreneurs in Kenya ever since.

 Swedish International Development Cooperation Agency

 Funding for our programme in Kenya is provided by the Swedish International Development Cooperation Agency (Sida).
 The partnership has already helped created some 36,500 jobs in rural Kenya, benefiting an estimated 180,000 family members.
 With Sida’s help, we aim to help create 28,000 more.

 Hand in Hand was the main implementing partner in a major job creation programme funded by UN Women in South Africa.
-The program aimed to mobilize 25,000 women around our job creation model.
+The programme aimed to mobilise 25,000 women around our job creation model.

 Our team in India is working with Water.org to educate impoverished communities in rural south India about the importance of sanitation and safe drinking water, then providing access to microfinance for the construction of 21,050 taps and 6,450 toilets.